ICELAND WILDLIFE PHOTOGRAPHY TOURS WITH WILD IMAGES

 Day 4

-After some morning photography we will leave behind the snow-capped volcanoes of the western fjords, and travel northeast to Húsavík, where we will stay for five nights.
+This morning we will leave behind the snow-capped volcanoes of the western fjords, and travel northeast to Húsavík, where we will stay for five nights.

 Days 5–8